OCARINA: Optimizations to Compel Adoption of RINA (completed)

 About the project

 In OCARINA, we team up with leading international researchers to address these challenges.
-We expect to be able to show that RINA, with our new mechanisms, is indeed a much better solution for the Internet than TCP/IP in terms of performance.
-A goal is also to move RINA closer to real world deployment and motivate its adoption.
+We show that RINA, with our new mechanisms, is indeed a much better solution for the Internet than TCP/IP in terms of performance.
+We also move RINA closer to real world deployment and motivate its adoption.

 - Research & develop new congestion control mechanisms in RINA,